Lenders use a ratio called "debt to income" to decide your maximum monthly payment after your other monthly debts have been paid.

 - Gross monthly income of $8,000 x .41 = $3,280 can be applied to recurring debt plus housing expenses

-If you'd like to calculate pre-qualification numbers with your own financial data, we offer a Loan Qualification Calculator.
+If you'd like to calculate pre-qualification numbers on your own income and expenses, feel free to use our superb Mortgage Qualifying Calculator.

-Remember these ratios are just guidelines.
-We'd be happy to help you pre-qualify to help you figure out how much you can afford.
+Don't forget these are only guidelines.
+We'd be thrilled to pre-qualify you to determine how large a mortgage loan you can afford.